 Peru is not only famous for the amazing mountains, beaches and the jungle.
 It is also famous for the gastronomy, and a lot of food lovers and chefs travel here to experience the diversity of food here.
 Some of the most robust flavors across Peru can be experienced mainly between May and August.
 The regions of the coastline, the Andes and the rainforest provide very different kinds of culinary experiences which fall into the winter months of the Southern Hemisphere.
 Access to delicious seafood, rich chicken meals and fresh ceviche are all accessible through the drier weather conditions during this season.

 Peru is well known for its beautiful and sacred mountains.
 The Andes are spread across the country, creating the largest concentration of snow peaks of the Americas.
-Some of the most popular trekking destinations in Peru include the Inca Trail to Machu Picchu, the Ausangate Trek, Colca Canyon and the Salkantay Trek.
+Some of the most popular trekking destinations in Peru include the Inca Trail to Machu Picchu, the Ausangate Trek, Colca Canyon, and the Salkantay Trek.
 June, July and August form the peak season and are the busiest trekking months in Peru.
 One can expect bigger crowds but great weather conditions for trekking.
 It is cold and dry during this time with no rain.
 November to January are less popular months for hikers as it forms part of the rainy season.
 February is the wettest month in the Andes.
-The Inca Trail is closed throughout the month and reopens in March.
+The Inca Trail is closed throughout this month and reopens in March.
 May, October and September are the best times for trekking as it is way less crowded than the peak months, plus it’s dry, and warmer than June, July and August.

 Peru is a great place to travel for families.
 It is a big country with lots to offer to all kinds of families and it is known to be safe for travelers.
 The best time to travel really depends on what your family’s interests are and where in Peru your family wants to go to.
 It best to consider visiting Peru, as a family, during the drier months.
 These months are between May and August, and provide stunning views of all the archeological sites and comfortable climate for more access to all the outdoor excursions that may be influenced by bad weather.